 - Pin it for later!

-There are places that you visit with a long list of things to do and see.
-And then there are places you visit because you like the vibe and you’re happy to mostly wander around and soak up the place.
+There are places that we visit with a long list of things to do and see.
+And then there are places we visit to enjoy the vibe and we’re happy to mostly wander around and soak up the place.
 Charleston, South Carolina is the latter type of city for us.
-We liked just being there, and did a lot more wandering for the sake of it than we often do uring our three-night stay.
+We liked just being there, and did a lot more wandering for the sake of it during our three-night stay.